askui/askui/README.md

 ### Commit Message Standard

 Commit messages should conform to [Conventional Commits Message Standard](https://www.conventionalcommits.org/en/v1.0.0/).
 Exceptions to this rule may be merge commits.

-### Adding Dependencies

-The [one version rule](https://opensource.google/documentation/reference/thirdparty/oneversion#:~:text=There%20may%20only%20be%20one,several%20reasons%20for%20this%20restriction.) should be followed as much as possible.
-In practice, this mean checking if a dependency to be added is already used by another package or meant to be used by multiple packages.

 ### Githooks